wjdenny/wjdenny.github.io/content/Harklau studied the transition of ESL students from high school to community college.md

 ---
 tags:
   - statement
-  - topic/higher-ed
+  - teaching/higher-education
-  - topic/tesol
+  - teaching/tesol
-  - topic/dei
+  - dei
 ---

 Harklau studied the transition of ESL students from high school to community college.